Assurance of Salvation

 I am no longer bound by the law of sin and death — the Law of Moses.

-No. There is now a “new” law at work in me; “the law of the Spirit of life in Christ Jesus.”
+No. There is now a new law at work in me; the law of the Spirit of life in Christ Jesus.

-That law doesn’t consist of a list of do’s and don’ts.
+That law doesn't consist of a list of do's and don'ts.
 It is a law that is written in my heart that draws me ever closer to Him.
 Deeper into Him.
+And illuminates the path that I am to follow.

 It's not a question of how I feel.